-For the 2023 HASP flight, eight small and four large payload seats will be available for student groups.
-To be considered for the 2023 HASP flight, all teams must submit a complete payload application on, or before, January 06, 2023.
-These applications will be reviewed, and seat awards will be announced at the end of January 2023.
-The template for the HASP 2023 application can be located on the HASP Participant Information page of the HASP website -- https://laspace.lsu.edu/hasp/Participantinfo.php.
+For the 2024 HASP flight, eight small and four large payload seats will be available for student groups.
+To be considered for the 2023 HASP flight, all teams must submit a complete payload application on, or before, October 30, 2023.
+These applications will be reviewed, and seat awards will be announced in early December 2023.
+The template for the HASP 2024 application can be located on the HASP Participant Information page of the HASP website -- https://laspace.lsu.edu/hasp/Participantinfo.php.